SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/message-templates.md

 ## Using templates from the Online template library

-The Online template library in SuperOffice Marketing contains a wide selection of professionally designed message template.
-Free for use!
+This library offers a broad range of professionally designed message templates, all available for use at no cost.

 1. Select the **Message templates** tab.
 2. Click **Online template library**.